Language selection

 The notice includes information related to the purpose and scope of the hearing, participant funding, and interventions.

-A list of documents submitted by intervenors is included in the CMD package.
-These interventions are considered by the Commission as part of its decision process.
+• Documents submitted by intervenors: These interventions are considered by the Commission as part of its decision process.

 The recording of the public Commission hearing webcast is available for download or it can be streamed online.